 Store administrators can dynamically configure product prices by setting a rate for each particular product option and associate it with other product options.
 Their prices will be then automatically multiplied by the corresponding rate.
 For instance, the total price of a strap is calculated based on three options — length, color and material.
 When a buyer chooses the required length, the price of the three options will be multiplied by the rate assigned to the ‘Length’ option.

-Due to the product configuration specifics, the base price of each product outlined in the catalogue was usually far from true.
+Due to the product configuration specifics, the base price of each product outlined in the catalog was usually far from true.
 With the custom-delivered functionality, the product price is concealed until a user starts configuring it on the storefront.
 Admins can hide the price of a particular product and add an explanation to guide the user further (e.g. ‘Make a selection to see the price’).
 What’s so peculiar about this feature is that it removes the price not only on the product page itself, but anywhere it is mentioned on the site, including the category page.

 This option allows providing selected clients an opportunity to place an order and pay for it later (within 15, 30, or 60 days).
 The credit payment can be made in the user account whenever the client is ready: they will be redirected to a custom checkout form to pay via PayPal or a credit card.
 Store administrators get access to a dashboard where all late payments are listed.
 Email confirmations and alerts can be set up at any phase of the process to kindly remind the clients to make the payment on time.